 Watts Premier Recirculating Pump vs. Chilipepper CP6000

-A Look At The Watts Premier Hot Water System - Comparing the Watts Premier Recirculating Pump to the Chilipepper hot water demand pump.
+A Look At The Watts Premier Hot Water System - Comparing the Watts Premier Recirculating Pump to the Chilipepper hot water on-demand pump.

 The Watts Premier system provides faster hot water but it isn't instant by any means